jppianta/PerandusBacker/README.md

 # Perandus Backer
-Modern Path of Exile stash manager
+A modern Path of Exile stash management tool

+Just because you play Path of Exile, doesn't mean that your tools should feel like made in Wraeclast

 <pre>
 <i>"I see we finally get to meet, exile...
 You better brought me something worth my time"</i>